ziagham/Sample-Microservices/README.md

 ### Perform some operations

+To perform the following operations, it is assumed that the `cURL` tool is installed on your computer.
+Otherwise you can also use `Postman`.

 #### Customer Service

 Customer service includes some REST methods.
 These methods include Customer list, new customer registration and customer update.
 The following commands can be used to call each method.